 They will be even better the NEXT DAY!!

-What To Serve with Braised Short Ribs
+How to Serve Braised Short Ribs

 These braised short ribs are truly the star of the dinner show.
 However, you need some sides that will truly make this shine.
 Here are some recipes you can serve along with these: